The Best Ways to Celebrate Your Birthday in Venice

 Take in a performance at Teatro La Fenice

 The Teatro La Fenice in San Marco is arguably the most famous landmark in the history of Italian theatre (and in the history of opera as a whole.)
 The theatre also offers tours of the building, should you just want to take a look around.
-2020 performances are resuming in August, following the global coronavirus pandemic.
+Performances are resuming once the global pandemic has eased.

 Spend the day with Picasso, Joan Miró, and Jackson Pollock at American socialite heiress and art collector Peggy Guggenheim’s former home.
 It's now a gallery on the Grand Canal, housing European and American art.
 As well as the countless artworks inside the building, the Palazzo Venier dei Leoni is a beauty in its own right.
 With a long low façade made of Istrian stone and rows of lush green trees overlooking the water, you could easily wile away the day here staring out at the ocean.